Frequently asked questions.

 A: The day starts off in the morning with a helicopter ride to a highpoint within the 750,000 acres of the Sun Valley Heli Ski permit.
 From there, your guide and group will spend the remainder of the day skiing, riding and touring back to a pre-arranged road pick up point.
-For an extra fee, a helicopter pick up can be arranged.
-Depending on logistics, an additional heli lift can also be arranged for an additional fee.
+A helicopter pick up at the end of the day will bring you back to SVHS Headquarters.
+Depending on logistics, an additional heli lift can be arranged for an additional fee of $900 per group.

 Q: What level of experience do I need to be able to do a HASTA Trip?

 A: You should be at least a strong intermediate level skier or boarder.
 You should be capable of dealing with the challenges presented by deep snow and varied snow conditions, such as heavy powder and breakable crusts.
 Plus, some backcountry experience and familiarity with ski touring is recommended, as ski touring will take up a large portion of the day.
 You must also be in the requisite shape to ski tour at high alpine elevations.

 Q: What kind of equipment do I need?